 A homeowners association (HOA) has the right to impose a ‘no pet policy’ in their community.
-This can be advantageous for residents who are allergic to animals, have animal phobias, or those who simply dislike the noise and mess that these animals leave behind.
+This can be advantageous for residents who are allergic to animals, have animal phobias, or those simply dislike the noise and mess that these animals leave behind.
 However, service animals in HOAs are a different matter.
-Since they provide valuable service to people with disabilities, HOAs should accommodate them.
+Since they provide valuable services to people with disabilities, HOAs should accommodate them.

 If you have an HOA pet policy, there can be a lot of tension or uncertainty when someone with a service animal wishes to live in the community.
 To ensure that the HOA board handles the matter appropriately, here’s everything you need to know about service animals in HOAs.